jtanx/ctagsx/README.md

 * Is cross platform
 * Remains relatively fast even on large tags files
 * Searches tags files relative to the source file being edited
+* Bonus: Added command to create terminal in workspace of active document

 ## Extension Settings
 * `ctagsx.openAsPreview`: Controls if the navigated file will be opened in preview mode (default: `false`)